balexandermunoz/draggable-charts/README.md

   - `'legend_align'`: The alignment of the legend.
 It can be `'start'`, `'center'`, or `'end'`.
   If not provided, default options will be used.
   - `'tension'`: The tension of the lines.
 0 gives straight lines, 0.5 gives smooth lines.
 Default is 0.3.
+  - `'fill_gaps'`: A Boolean that indicates whether NaN values are filled in the lines.
+If False, lines will be broken at NaN values.
+Default is False.

 - `key` (`str`, optional): An optional string to use as the unique key for the widget.
 If this is None, and the component's arguments are changed, the component will be re-mounted in the Streamlit frontend and lose its current state.